aspose-total/Aspose.Total-Products/total/net/conversion/epub-to-psd/_index.md

 otherformats: WMZ DICOM SVGZ IMAGE EMZ DXF WMF JPEG2000 APNG TGA
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert EPUB to PSD via C#" h2="Convert EPUB to PSD within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert EPUB to PSD via C#" h2="Export EPUB to PSD within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert EPUB to PSD within any .NET applications in two simple steps.
+Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export EPUB to PSD within any .NET applications in two simple steps.
 First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export EPUB to JPEG.
 After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to PSD.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}